M0nicah/jossie-ecomm/CONTRIBUTING.md

-# Contributing to Jossie Fancies
+# Contributing to Jossie SmartHome

-Thank you for your interest in contributing to the Jossie Fancies e-commerce platform!
+Thank you for your interest in contributing to the Jossie SmartHome e-commerce platform!
 This document provides guidelines and information for contributors.

 ## 🚀 **Getting Started**